ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

      a base64url encoding (as defined in {{Section 2 of RFC7515}}) of the SHA-256 hash of the ASCII encoding of the associated token's value.
-    * `oth`: Hash of any other token in the request that might convey end-user identity and authorization context of the request.
+    * `oth`: Hash of any other token in the request that might convey end-user identity and authorization context of the request, if such a token exists.
      The value MUST be the result of a base64url encoding (as defined in {{Section 2 of RFC7515}}) of the SHA-256 hash of the ASCII encoding of the associated token's value.
-     (note: this is less than ideal but seems we need something like this for extensibility)
+     (Note: this is less than ideal but seems we need something like this for extensibility.)

 An example WPT might look like the following: